Immanuel College, Bushey

 Immanuel College is a private co-educational Jewish day school in Bushey, Hertfordshire, on the outskirts of North London.
 It is a member of the Headmasters' and Headmistresses' Conference.

+History

 The Immanuel College Preparatory School opened in autumn 2011 with a Reception class.

+In December 2024, it was announced that the prep school would close at the end of the 2024–25 school year in response to increased financial pressures.

 Founding and aims

-Immanuel College (formally named The Charles Kalms – Henry Ronson Immanuel College) was founded by Lord Jakobovits in 1990.
-His vision was of an educational establishment that would affirm Orthodox Jewish values and provide secular education.
-The college aims to create in pupils "an integrated personality whose Jewish identity is knowledgeable, secure and proud, as a spur to achievement and responsibility, and as a challenge to exemplary citizenship in a pluralist society".
+Immanuel College (formally named The Charles Kalms – Henry Ronson Immanuel College) was founded by Lord Jakobovits in 1990 to affirm Orthodox Jewish values and provide secular education.

 A report by The Sutton Trust placed Immanuel College in the top 2% of schools nationally in terms of its students' success in gaining admission to the 13 most competitive research universities.

 Grounds and facilities

 The school is situated on the 11-acre grounds of Caldecote Towers, adjacent to a Dominican convent, and on the former site of the Rosary Priory Catholic girls' school.